 \section{Differentially-private GNE seeking}

-Based on our differentially-private consensus tracking algorithm, we propose a differentially-private GNE seeking algorithm that can ensure both rigorous $\epsilon$-DP and provable convergence to the GNE, which is summarized in Algorithm 2.
+Based on our differentially-private consensus-tracking algorithm, we propose a differentially-private GNE seeking algorithm that can ensure both rigorous $\epsilon$-DP and provable convergence to the GNE, which is summarized in Algorithm 2.
 Inspired by the distributed GNE seeking algorithm in \cite{belgioioso2020distributed}, we let each player maintain three estimates of the global information that are not locally available.
-More specifically, $\sigma_i^k$ is used to track the average $\bar{x}^k$ of the decision variables $x_i^k$ of all players, $z_i^k$ is used to track the average $\bar{\lambda}^k$ of the dual variables $\lambda_i^k$ of all players, and $y_i^k$ is used to track the average $\bar{d}^k$ of the violation of the coupling constraint, which is defined as
+More specifically, $\sigma_i^k$ is used to track the average $\bar{x}^k$ of the decision variables $x_i^k$ of all players, $z_i^k$ is used to track the average $\bar{\lambda}^k$ of the dual variables $\lambda_i^k$, and $y_i^k$ is used to track the average $\bar{d}^k$ of the violation of the coupling constraint, which is defined as